obervinov/vault-package/README.md

 The main purpose of which is to simplify the use and interaction with vault for my standard projects.

-This module contains a set of methods for interacting and quickly installing Vault.
+This module contains a set of methods for working with secrets and quickly configuring Vault.

 ## <img src="https://github.com/obervinov/_templates/blob/main/icons/github-actions.png" width="25" title="github-actions"> GitHub Actions
 | Name  | Version |